ldrsInvestmentsAdmin/LDRS-Onboarding/README.md

 1. Open the terminal
 2. mkdir LDRS
 3. cd LDRS
-4. `gh repo clone ldrsInvestmentsAdmin/LDRS-EAOS' To clone repo locally
+4. `gh repo clone ldrsInvestmentsAdmin/EAOS' To clone repo locally
-5. cd LDRS-EAOS
+5. cd EAOS
 6. `code .` to open vsCode in the folder